 - Kōrero with the kids: You may have already done this, but make sure your kids are aware of the situation – that there’s a need to stay home but we still have to get school and work done.
 From here sort your plan on how you might support each other with this.

 - Together with your kids use our DIY planner to make a sketchy guide: Schedule in the times your family will be together doing school things, and have a really good think about when you may schedule work things – early mornings can be a terrific time for emails or work requiring more concentration.
+Be sure to sprinkle in some to the 5 ways to wellbeing to keep yourselves boosted!

 - Make it clear that you’re attempting a work, school and home balance!
 Let your colleagues and clients know your situation, e.g. "I’m working from home, please bear with me as I also have two children learning from home and a persistent cat who likes to sit on my keyboard."
 This ‘realness’ and ‘honesty’ really helps everyone be able to be 'real' and honest too.
 Adapt your work schedule slowly as you adjust to the new circumstances – but during home learning time, put the phone and laptop away.
 Make this consistent, even for just a few hours a day.